Get a quote for Teledoc instantly. The age of the primary applicant must be at least 18 years old.

 Approximately 20% of U.S. residents live in rural areas and travel great distances to see a doctor.
 Because it can take so much time to travel and receive the routine care they need, many of these patients go without care.
 The U.S. government is so concerned about this issue that the Federal Communications Commission is spending $100,000,000 to expand access to telemedicine to rural areas.

-Although each telemedicine program is a little bit different, you can expect to pay a monthly fee that starts around $19.99 per month for an individual and slightly more for a family plan.
+Although each telemedicine program is a little bit different, you can expect to pay a monthly fee that starts at $12.95 per month for an individual and slightly more for a family plan.
 There is usually a cost for each telephone appointment which ranges from $20-$40.
 Telemedicine is not insurance so any costs from the telemedicine will not apply toward the deductible or be discounted by a health insurance network.

 Unfortunately, telemedicine and telehealth services are not typically covered by insurance.
 Look closely at your insurance policy to determine if it covers telemedicine or telehealth.
 If you can’t find out, feel free to call their customer service number to see if this service is covered.